-Part 1: The Process of Transferring Materials
+Part 1: The Process of Transferring Collections

-The full process of transferring archaeological specimens and archives to the Burke Museum is a multi-step endeavor that begins with project budgeting and ends with transfer of payment to the Burke Museum.
+The full process of transferring archaeological specimens and archives to the Burke Museum is a multi-step endeavor that begins with project budgeting and ends with transfer of ownership and payment to the Burke Museum.
 Steps are detailed below.